gernest/talk/diversity.md

 __ANSWER__:

-I am a self taught software developer based in Tanzania.
+I am a software developer based in Tanzania.
  I have been doing Golang development for two years now.

-I like works of fiction, I like to imagine things thats why I have so much fun when I stare at my computer.
+I like works of fiction, I like to imagine things thats why I love programming.
+It empowers me to conjure my imagination.

 I am the author of a couple of interesting golang projects.[utron](https://github.com/gernest/utron) is one of